 Thanking them brings joy to both of you.
-It's all about having an "attitude of gratitude" but it helps others when they know they have helped you.
+It's all about having an "attitude of gratitude, really " but it helps others when they know they have helped you.
 Maybe they don't know how much they helped you.
 In this world, sometimes things just get so busy, we appreciate people but forget to tell them.
 Life's too short to let this chance slip by.

 I challenge you now to sort through your life experiences and find those people who have impacted your life and tell them so.
 Here are some people who have profoundly affected my life, in very positive ways.
 If I haven't told them so, they will know it now!

 1) The conductor of a Christian singing group I was in during my junior and senior year of high school, who auditioned me and let me join the New Life Singers.
 Being in this group changed my life in so many positive ways.
 It helped deepen my Christian faith.
 It helped me find a group of peers who loved and accepted me for who I was, therefore raising my self-esteem.
 It helped me to gain self-confidence.
 It gave me the opportunity to travel the New England states and Europe giving concerts and encouraging others in their Christian walk.
 Thank you, Chuck Hellier.